 - "Poetry, Gender and Primal Fantasy", in Formations of Fantasy, ed.
 Victor Burgin, James Donald and Cora Kaplan, London: Methuen, 1986, pp.109-141

-- BA Hons. degree in English Literature and History (Melbourne)
+- BA First Class Honours degree in English Literature and History (Melbourne)

 - Kathleen Fitzpatrick Exhibition in the Combined School of English and History

 - Enid Derham Prize for thesis on "The Poetry of Sir Thomas Wyatt"